pipecraft2/user_guide/doc/pre-defined_pipelines.rst

 .. note::

-    Note that compared with other herein (in PipeCraft) pre-defined pipelines, OptimOTU requires a lot of resources (CPU, RAM), so please allocate sufficient resources when running this pipeline.
+    Note that compared with other herein (in PipeCraft) pre-compiled pipelines, OptimOTU requires a lot of resources (CPU, RAM), so please allocate sufficient resources when running this pipeline.
 Due to many optimized steps in the pipeline, the local run of OptimOTU takes comparably more time.